Subliminal Advertising

 Subliminal vs. Supraliminal

-Subliminal stimuli is stimuli that is not recognized by your conscious mind.
-When stimuli is recognized by your conscious mind, it is called supraliminal stimuli.
+Subliminal stimuli are stimuli that are not recognized by your conscious mind.
+When your conscious mind recognizes stimuli, it is called supraliminal stimuli.
 If you turn on a rock song at a karaoke bar and sing along, the song is supraliminal stimuli.
-If that song comes on at the grocery store and you realize you’re singing it before you realize it’s playing, the stimuli is recognized subliminally.
+If that song comes on at the grocery store, and you realize you’re singing it before you realize it’s playing, the stimuli are recognized subliminally.
 If the song comes on as your alarm, it is recognized subliminally.
-If you wake up while the song is still playing, the stimuli is supraliminal.
+The stimuli are supraliminal if you wake up while the song is playing.

 Attention Plays a Part in Subliminal vs. Supraliminal

 Our minds have a lot of stimuli to process.
 A lot.
-Think about all the conversations that happen in a crowd or all of the sights you can take in at a museum.
-Sometimes, the stimuli that becomes supraliminal is simply the stimuli that we intentionally pay attention to.
+Think about all the conversations in a crowd or the sights you can visit at a museum.
+Sometimes, the stimuli that become supraliminal are those we intentionally pay attention to.

 Examples of Subliminal Advertising